akhettar/kib-sync/README.md

 The limitations of this tool are highlighted below.
 Hopefully, subsequent releases of this tool will address some of them

 1. The push command push all the configuration files present in the config folder regardless if there is a change or no. This is not an issue at all, but we can improve.
-2. Only handles Kibana montior configs, this tool can be extended to other kibana objects

 ## Invoking the sync command
 The sync command fetches all the monitors config defined in the given kibana cluster and store them locally in the `./config folder`